 ” I wanted to do something internationally that would help people, and specifically my native Liberia – I just never knew what.”

 ALSO READ: Entrepreneur Spotlight: Uganda Eco-Stove Is Saving Ugandans On 2 Fronts

 So, when Saran Kaba Jones visited Liberia after the civil war, she was greatly moved by what she saw.
 Her country’s situation disturbed her and she was overwhelmed by the suffering of her people.
 She says,

 “My visits to various communities, orphanages, markets, clinics, etc exposed me to a cycle of poverty for which I was woefully and naively unprepared.”

 Most families couldn’t stand the war, so, they escaped to neighboring countries.
 People’s helplessness made Saran Kaba Jones resolve to restore the land by setting up FACE Africa.

 Jones launched FACE Africa in early 2008.
 One of the main challenges was that the Liberian entrepreneur had not been to the country since she was 8.
-She returned to Liberia after nearly 20 years.
-For close to two decades, she lived in a completely different environment, which was of course better and more advanced.
-So, adjusting to a completely new setting was a huge challenge.
+She returned to Liberia after nearly 20 years to find a country that was far different from the one she left.

 This establishment primarily offers a solution to a diverse and global problem.
 The organization mainly uses local labor, materials, and creativity to create projects that benefit the whole community.
 Also, the organization has created sustainable water projects for the community.